Low Back Pain Treatment: A Spokane Valley WA Chiropractor’s Perspective

 Muscle strains are one of the most prevalent causes of lower back pain.
 With a muscle strain the pain tends to feel like a dull ache that gets worse with certain movements or positions.
 Normally the pain is localized in a specific area and does not radiate into the legs or feet.
 Muscle strains can be caused by a specific incident/trauma, over time repetitive motion, poor posture, or due to compensation because of muscle imbalances.

 Muscle strains tend to resolve in around 4-6 weeks, but it is best to address them as early as possible because that can speed the healing process up and often the muscle strain is just a symptom of a bigger underlying problem with the spine.
-Here at River City Chiropractic Spokane Valley, we don’t chase symptoms, we focus on finding and correcting the cause of the problem.
+Here at River City Chiropractic in Spokane Valley WA, we don’t chase symptoms, we focus on finding and correcting the cause of the problem.

 Facet Joint Dysfunction